Multi-turn Evaluation of Anthropomorphic Behaviours in Large Language Models: Evaluation methodology

-\subsection{LLM-as-judge Labeling}
+\subsection{LLM-as-judge labeling}

-We use three different Judge LLMs (gemini-1.5-flash-002, claude-3-5-sonnet-20240620, and gpt-4-turbo-2024-04-09) to annotate Target LLM messages for the presence of 13 out of 14 anthropomorphic behaviours (Appendix~\ref{sec:a}, Table~\ref{tab:a1}).\footnote{We use models from three different families to safe-guard against model-specific annotation biases (see \citealt{panickssery2024llm} and \citealt{zheng_judging_2023}).}$^,$\footnote{One behaviour, “first-person pronouns,” was computed using a simple count of pronouns instead of using a Judge LLM.} For each message, we separately annotate the occurrence of \emph{each} anthropomorphic behaviour.
-To do this, we provide each Judge LLM with a definition of each anthropomorphic behaviour and a few-shot prompt with a negative example, i.e., example dialogue turns that do \emph{not} constitute the targeted behaviour\footnote{In pilot experiments, we found that using both positive and negative examples increased the false positive rates of labels, while only including negative examples improved precision.}.
-We instruct Judge LLMs to output a short explanation followed by a binary rating of whether the targeted behaviour is present.
+We use three different Judge LLMs (gemini-1.5-flash-002, claude-3-5-sonnet-20240620, and gpt-4-turbo-2024-04-09) to annotate Target LLM messages for the presence of 13 out of 14 anthropomorphic behaviours (Appendix~\ref{sec:a}, Table~\ref{tab:a1}).\footnote{We use models from three different families to safe-guard against model-specific annotation biases (see \cite{panickssery2024llm} and \cite{zheng_judging_2023}).}$^,$\footnote{ “First-person pronouns” was computed using a simple count of pronouns instead of Judge LLMs.} For each message, we separately annotate the occurrence of \emph{each} anthropomorphic behaviour.
+To do this, we provide each Judge LLM with a definition of each anthropomorphic behaviour and a few-shot prompt with a negative example, i.e., example dialogue turns that do \emph{not} constitute the targeted behaviour (prompts in Appendix~\ref{sec:prompt}). \footnote{In pilot experiments, we found that using both positive and negative examples increased the false positive rates of labels, while only including negative examples improved precision.} We instruct Judge LLMs to output a short explanation followed by a binary rating of whether the targeted behaviour is present.
 We take three samples per message, Judge LLM, and target behaviour for a total of 561,600 ratings (13 behaviours $\times$ 4,800 messages $\times$ 3 Judge LLMs $\times$ 3 samples).
 For each Judge LLM, use the mode of the three samples as the final Judge LLM rating.
 Finally, we aggregate the final ratings of all Judge LLMs, counting a behaviour as present when \emph{two} out of the three Judge LLMs label it as present.
-Our evaluation produces an “anthropomorphism profile” for each of the evaluated models based on the frequencies of behaviours observed in the generated dialogues.
+We provide these as modular LLM-based classifiers that can be used to label anthropomorphic behaviours in any provided text.
+Our evaluation produces an “anthropomorphism profile” for each of the evaluated models based on the frequencies of behaviours observed in the generated dialogues, to provide a nuanced and multi-dimensional characterisation.